syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ### ExportAllPages

-While exporting to excel using the SfDataPager inside the SfDataGrid, by default it will export only the current page.
+While exporting to PDF using the SfDataPager inside the SfDataGrid, by default it will export only the current page.
 However, you can export all the pages by setting the [DataGridPdfExportOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportAllPages.html) to `true`.
 The default value for this property is false.

 {% tabs %}
 {% highlight c# %}